rbuchberger/res-man/readme.md

 ## Roadmap

 I made this for me; I'm sharing it because it might be useful to others.
 I don't plan to add features unless they're useful to me, but I'll accept PRs if they're reasonable.

+## Tips & Tricks

+- You can define your own variables in job configs and use them in the hook scripts, for example for different notification endpoints.
+- [HealthChecks](https://healthchecks.io) is a neat service for monitoring cron jobs (I have no affiliation)
+- [ntfy](https://ntfy.sh) is also pretty great.
+(Also no affiliation)

 ## License